SAP/spartacus-docs/_pages/dev/Customer Interests/customer-interests.md

 ## Enabling Customer Interests

-Customer interests has a `customerInterests` feature flag that allows you to enable or disable the feature, as follows:
+The customer interests feature has a `customerInterests` feature flag that allows you to enable or disable the feature, as follows:

 ```typescript
 features: {